 Size: About 1 mm wide.

-Julienne is a French culinary knife cut technique in which food items are cut into long thin strips similar to a match stick. this technique is often used for salad ingredients and green veggies.
-The food that is julienned includes carrot, celery, potatoes, and cucumber.
+Julienne is a French culinary knife cut technique in which food items are cut into long, thin strips similar to a matchstick.
+This technique is often used for salad ingredients and green veggies.
+The food that is julienned includes carrots, celery, potatoes, and cucumber.

 The common vegetable items to be julienned are carrots for carrots julienne, celery for céléris remoulade, potatoes for julienne fries, or cucumbers for naengmyeon.